 Make sure to spend individual time with each member of your family.

-Be sure to remember your husband during life’s crazy times and give that relationship some much-needed nourishment as well.
+Remember your husband during life’s crazy times and give that relationship some much-needed nourishment.

 Individual attention will help you get to know your kids better, and you’ll have time to truly build upon your lasting relationship.

 How to balance work and family as a mom

 A working mom is a truly special person.
 Sure, life can get hectic at times.

 But if you follow these tips on balancing work and family as a mom, you can strike a happy balance between your career and your life at home.

 This post is a part of the series 31 Days of Parenting Tips for Busy Moms With Young Kids.
 Each day throughout the series, I discuss a different topic regarding parenting young kids.
 I’d love for you to follow along and share this series with moms who may need some support or to hear that they aren’t alone in their journey of raising young kids.